Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 Whether you’re staying in Waikiki or just visiting, a fun way to get around town is by hopping on the open-air Waikiki Trolley.

-They offer different routes that cover most of Honolulu and kids will love being able ride while also getting some sightseeing opportunities themselves!
+They offer different routes that cover most of Honolulu, and kids will love riding while also getting some sightseeing opportunities themselves!

-You can use it like an all day tour (it hits lots of attractions), or take this as transportation for going shopping or grabbing dinner.
+You can use it like an all-day tour (it covers many attractions), or use it as transportation to go shopping or grab dinner.

 8. See Animals at the Honolulu Zoo